 which would not significantly change the former findings by RG-ResReview, whereas no updates were made to formerly published TDs in

-TD1139 for Res.35 (rev. Hammamet, 2016) “Appointment and maximum term of office for chairmen and vice-chairmen of study groups of the Telecommunication Standardization Sector and of the Telecommunication Standardization Advisory Group”, which contains proposed suppression by APT, AST, ATU, CEPT, CITEL, and RCC;
+TD1139 for Res.35 (rev. Hammamet, 2016) “Appointment and maximum term of office for chairmen and vice-chairmen of study groups of the Telecommunication Standardization Sector and of the Telecommunication Standardization Advisory Group”, which contains proposed suppression by APT, AST, ATU, CEPT, CITEL, and RCC.
+The meeting continued consensus to suppress Resolution 35;

-TD1154 for Res.59 (rev. Dubai, 2012) “Enhancing participation of telecommunication operators from developing countries”, which contains proposed suppression by AST, ATU, and CITEL;
+TD1154 for Res.59 (rev. Dubai, 2012) “Enhancing participation of telecommunication operators from developing countries”, which contains proposed suppression by AST, ATU, and CITEL.
+There were no different views and thus, the meeting did not hear any opposite views to suppress Resolution 59;

-TD1143 for Res.70 (rev. Hammamet, 2016) “Telecommunication/information and communication technology accessibility for persons with disabilities”, which contains proposed modifications by RCC;
+TD1143 for Res.70 (rev. Hammamet, 2016) “Telecommunication/information and communication technology accessibility for persons with disabilities”, which contains proposed modifications by RCC.
+The meeting was informed about the need to amend the proposals for Resolution 70 by amending missing reflections upon ITU-T JCA-AHF on accessibility but not only just for Question 26/16, and such amendments were considered to be of purely editorial nature.
+Contributions for such amendments were invited to be submitted to WTSA-20;

 TD1146 for Res.75 (rev. Hammamet, 2016) “The ITU Telecommunication Standardization Sector's contribution in implementing the outcomes of the World Summit on the Information Society, taking into account the 2030 Agenda for Sustainable Development”, which contains proposed modifications by ATU, CEPT, and RCC;